Canon 1D vs Olympus E-M1 II

 One feature that is present on the 1D, but is missing on the E-M1 II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The E-M1 II has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D does not have a selfie-screen.

 The 1D writes its imaging data to Compact Flash cards, while the E-M1 II uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The E-M1 II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 Connectivity comparison: Canon 1D vs Olympus E-M1 II